Jetze Plat

 profile

-Plat earned his first paratriathlon gold in 2016 in the PT1 category before winning three golds in 2020 – PT1 in paratriathlon and the H4 Time Trial and H4 Road Race on the bike.
+Plat earned his first paratriathlon gold in Rio 2016 in the PT1 category before winning three golds at Tokyo 2020 2020 – PT1 in paratriathlon and the H4 Time Trial and H4 Road Race on the bike.
+In Paris 2024 he stormed to a hat trick with gold medals in the H4 para cycling, the road race and the paratriathlon.

 Born in Amsterdam in June 1991, Plat was born with two stunted legs, and at age four began hand-cycling to school.
 Soon after, Plat began practicing to become a Para cyclist.